molarmanful/kirsch/README.md

 `git clone` and run `build.sh`.
 Font files output to `out/`.

+`build.sh` downloads into `deps/`:

-`build.sh` downloads FontForge as an AppImage at `deps/` for generating bitmap formats from BDF. `build.sh` also downloads a Bits'n'Picas binary at `deps/`.
+- A FontForge AppImage for generating bitmap formats from BDF.
+- A Bits'n'Picas binary.
 If you wish, you can use this binary (instead of or alongside FontForge) to view glyphs and build desired font formats not found on the Releases page.
+- A Nerd Fonts Patcher, which requires `-n` to activate.

 `hb-view` is necessary if you wish to use
 `img.sh` to generate the images found in `img/`, but is otherwise unused in the